-Over the next decade we believe active funds management will be more important than ever.
-Firstly, with increasing allocations to passive investment funds, we believe this will create greater opportunities for experienced, specialist active fund managers like ourselves to create alpha.
-Secondly, as we are eight years into a bull market we believe alpha will become a larger component of investor's total return over the next decade.
-Thirdly, we strongly believe that active management reduces risk by focusing on protecting our clients from potential permanent loss of capital (as opposed to index funds which buy more of a stock as its price increases and vice versa).
+Over the next decade we believe active fund management will be more important than ever.
+Firstly, we believe increasing allocations to passive investment funds will create greater opportunities for experienced, specialist active fund managers like ourselves aim to create alpha.
+Secondly, as we are eight years into a bull market we believe alpha will become a larger component of investors' total return over the next decade.
+Thirdly, we believe that active management reduces risk by focusing on protecting our clients from potential permanent loss of capital (as opposed to index funds which buy more of a stock as its price increases and vice versa).
 These three factors mean that active management should provide our clients with higher total returns at lower levels of risk.